multiversx/mx-exchange-sc/README.md

 ## DEX Contracts

 Core SCs of Maiar Exchange.
-They usually handle few tokens and are used as primitives by the other contract as they are built on top of them.
+They usually handle a few tokens and are used as primitives by the other contracts as they are built on top of them.

 ### Pair Contract

 The core of any DEX is the swap feature.
-This contract acts as a constant product AMM and offers swap functionality aswell as adding & removing liquidity.
-The fees for swapping are configurable by the Router SC and its owner, although most of the contracts use a total fee percent of 0.3%, from which 0.25% goes to liquidity providers and the rest of 0.05% is used to help the ecosistem buy Buying & Burning MEX tokens.
+This contract acts as a constant product AMM and offers swap functionality as well as adding & removing liquidity.
+The fees for swapping are configurable by the Router SC and its owner, although most of the contracts use a total fee percent of 0.3%, from which 0.25% goes to liquidity providers and the rest of 0.05% is used to help the ecosystem by Buying & Burning MEX tokens.

 ### Router Contract